 Agenda Item A8

 Application Number 21/00695/FUL

 Proposal Installation of a 99.9MW battery storage facility with ancillary development including 3m high fencing, battery storage containers, substation, transformers, switchroom, control room, welfare cabin and storage room, construction of internal access points, creation of hardstanding and turning area, erection of gates and 4m high CCTV columns, creation of temporary compound area, raising of land levels and construction of new access onto the A683 Bay Gateway

-Application site Land North of A683 Bay Gateway, Heaton With Oxcliffe
+Applio cation site Land North of A683 Bay Gateway, Heaton With Oxcliffe

 Applicant Mr Mark Dickinson

 Agent Mr Evan Williams

 Case Officer Mr David Forshaw

 Departure Yes

 Summary of Recommendation Approve

+1.0 Application Site and Se tting

-- 1.1 This is 1.7ha of agricultural land with access track with associated hardstanding.
-It is in the open countryside immediately north of the A683 Bay Gateway approximately 1.4km southeast of Heysham centre.
-To the north and east is agricultural land and to the west is the Walney Offshore Windfarm Extension facility.
-Within fields immediately close by to the north and northwest and across the A683 to the southeast and southwest are a telecommunications tower, solar farm, 3 no. wind turbines and electricity pylons. - 1.2 The site is within Heysham Power Station 1 & 2 middle zone; Morecambe Bay SPA zone; SSSI impact zone and at risk of <25% risk of groundwater flooding.
-It is partly within flood zones 3 (benefitting from flood defences), 2 and 1.
+1.1 This is 1.7ha of agricultural land with access track with associated hardstanding.
+It is in the oper countryside immediately north of the A683 Bay Gateway approximately 1.4km southeast Heysham centre.
+To the north and east is agricultural land and to the west is the Walney Offshood

+wind turbines and electricity pylons.

+(benefitting from flood defences), 2 and 1.

-- 2.1 The proposal is to construct a fenced area of 12,540sqm to house battery storage containers, substation, transformers, switch room, control room, welfare cabin and store.
+2.1 The proposal is to construct a fenced area of 12,540sqm to house battery storage containers, substation, transformers, switch room, control room, welfare cabin and store.
 A new access is proposed directly onto the A683 serving the facility's turning/parking area and adjoining agricultural land.
+Landscaping belts are proposed to the north and east and all existing boundary hedgerow and trees are to be retained.

+Windfarm Extension facility.
+Within fields immediately close by to the north and northwest and across the A683 to the southeast and southwest are a telecommunications tower, solar farm, 3 no.

+The site is within Heysham Power Station 1 & 2 middle zone; Morecambe Bay SPA zone; SSSI impact zone and at risk of <25% risk of groundwater flooding.
+It is partly within flood zones 3

-Landscaping belts are proposed to the north and east and all existing boundary hedgerow and trees are to be retained. - The eastern part of the site will be raised by up to 1m above existing ground level due to the land's slope and raise that end above potential flood level.
+2.2 The eastern part of the site will be raised by up to 1m above existing ground level due to the land's slope and raise that end above potential flood level.
 The tallest equipment will be the switchgear and transformers up to 7.1m high in the northwest corner of the site.
 The metering room will have a 5.3m to ridge pitched roof.
 The flat roofed containers housing the batteries, transformers, switch and control rooms will be 3.1m high.
 CCTV cameras will be mounted on 4m high poles and the site fencing will be 3m high.